Maahmoud-Elsayed/Yummy-online-food/README.md

 - Responsive design for mobile and desktop: The application is designed to be accessible and usable on both mobile devices and desktop computers.
 - Real-time order updates: Users receive real-time updates on the status of their orders.
 - Secure payment processing with Stripe: Integration with Stripe for secure payment processing.
+- Multi-language support: The application supports both Arabic and English languages.
 - Admin dashboard: An administrative interface where admins can manage users, orders, categories, and products.
 This includes functionalities such as:
   - User management: Admins can view, create, edit, and delete user accounts.
   - Order management: Admins can view and update the status of orders, such as marking them as fulfilled or canceled.